 Highest Priority Actions

-- Consistent Review Generation: Establishing ongoing collection processes rather than one-time campaigns
+- Consistent Review Generation: Establishing ongoing collection processes rather than one-time campaigns (see our G2 and Capterra Reviews guide)

 - Recent Review Focus: Maximizing reviews within the critical 90-day window